The Maine Jobs & Recovery Plan

 A recent Department of Agriculture, Conservation and Forestry survey of Maine farmers about infrastructure needs indicated off-site storage, processing, and packaging capacity are priority investment areas.
 Although results remain preliminary, more than 50 percent of responded that investments of up to $100,000 would make a significant impact.

-Immediate investments in Maine’s farms and food processors will support the growth and sustainability of farms and farm families, increase the supply of local food to meet state food consumption goals, and enhance Maine’s agricultural exports while reducing the state’s reliance on food imports.
+Immediate investments in Maine’s farms and food processors support the growth and sustainability of farms and farm families, increase the supply of local food to meet state food consumption goals, and enhance Maine’s agricultural exports while reducing the state’s reliance on food imports.

 Forest Products & Manufacturing: $20M